HO4 Insurance

 • Your place becomes uninhabitable and you have to live somewhere else temporarily

-Note: The insurancey names for the above (in order) are: personal property coverage, personal liability coverage, medical payments to others, and loss of use.
+Note: The insurancey names for the above (in order) are: personal property coverage, renters insurance liability coverage, medical payments to others, and loss of use.

 Once something happens that’s covered by your policy, you can submit a claim to your insurer.
 If the claim is approved, you’ll receive a reimbursement, minus your insurance deductible, of course.